Physical Therapy for Neck Pain: Effective Approaches and Treatments

 This assessment allows for a functional diagnosis to be made.
 The physical therapist identifies which movements and structures contribute to your pain, rather than simply naming a condition.

-## What are the main physical therapy techniques for the neck?
+What are the main physiotherapy techniques for the neck?

 The three pillars of treatment are manual therapy, therapeutic exercises, and patient education.
 These approaches are combined according to your specific needs.
-Each treatment plan is personalized based on your assessment results.
+Each treatment plan is customized based on your assessment results.

-Manual therapy includes techniques where the physical therapist uses their hands to treat your neck.
-A Cochrane review showed that combining manual therapy and exercises gives better results than exercises alone.
+Manual therapy encompasses techniques in which the physical therapist uses their hands to treat your neck.
+A Cochrane review has shown that combining manual therapy with exercises yields better results than exercises alone.

 Myofascial release targets muscle tension and trigger points.
-These sensitive knots in the muscles can send pain to other parts of the body.
+These sensitive knots in the muscles can send pain elsewhere in the body.
 Studies show that 30% of people with neck pain have trigger points in the upper trapezius muscle.

 Cervical traction is a gentle stretching of the cervical spine.
 It can be done manually or with a device.
 Traction creates space between the vertebrae and can relieve pressure on nerves or discs.

 Exercises are the part of treatment that you do yourself, between sessions and after treatment has ended.
-Research shows that prolonged exercise can produce lasting improvements that are maintained for up to a year.
+Research shows that prolonged exercises can produce lasting improvements that last up to a year.

 | Type of exercise | Objective | Recommended frequency |